chromaui/chromatic-docs/azure-pipelines.md

         steps:
           # Other steps in the pipeline

-          #👇Checks if the branch is main and runs Chromatic with the flag to accept all changes.
+          # 👇 Checks if the branch is main and runs Chromatic with the flag to accept all changes.
           - task: CmdLine@2
             displayName: Publish to Chromatic and auto accept changes
             condition: and(succeeded(), eq(variables['build.sourceBranch'], 'refs/heads/main'))
             inputs:
               script: npx chromatic --project-token=${CHROMATIC_PROJECT_TOKEN} --auto-accept-changes
-            #👇 Checks if the branch is not main and runs Chromatic
+            # 👇 Checks if the branch is not main and runs Chromatic
           - task: CmdLine@2
             displayName: Publish to Chromatic
             condition: eq(variables['Build.Reason'], 'PullRequest')